Progress... how you know you are making any

 Everyone is different and will have different methods for managing goals and recording progress, but the important thing is to record it.
 A dream written down becomes a goal which then broken down becomes a plan that is not only actionable but shines a spotlight on progress.

 Within an organisation these progress reviews and plans are appraisals or employee reviews.
-I carry out 3 monthly reviews with each member of my team and whilst it is a platform to address the difficult questions and concerns, it’s also a chance to look back at the goals written 12/24 weeks previously and recognise and celebrate progress made.
+At Morrama, I carry out 3 monthly reviews with each member of my team and whilst it is a platform to address the difficult questions and concerns, it’s also a chance to look back at the goals written 12/24 weeks previously and recognise and celebrate progress made.
 As a founder or manager of a team however, it is easy to overlook the importance of carrying out this process on/for yourself.

 Whilst goals can often be shared by team members, dreams are unique, so you cannot base your individual progress on the progress of others.
 So make sure you take time to review your own progress and even more time to celebrate the steps you’ve made towards achieving your dreams.